Selling a home can be a stressful experience.

 There’s the challenge of determining a list price for the home, which can be a delicate balance.
 Price the home too high, and you run the risk of scaring off buyers.
 Price it too low, and you’re potentially leaving money on the table.

-Understanding the things that influence a home’s value is crucial during this process.
-Here are some of the most important factors to consider:
+Understanding the things that affect what a house is worth is crucial during this process.

 1. Neighborhood comps